george-aidonidis/blog/content/blog/side-projects/index.md

 This is the most important tip suggested by my good friend and colleague.
 Going for the next Facebook is not feasible.
 Try for something smaller instead, maybe a function that capitalizes words in an array or a logger extension for the browser.
 Even if you have a large project idea, try to break it down to very small projects.

-Key thing here is that when you build something small it provides the sense of achievement quicker than building a bigger project.
+The key thing here is that when you build something small it provides a sense of achievement quicker than building a bigger project.

 #### Plan things